 From a former Planned Parenthood Director…

-Abby Johnson – author of the best-selling book unPlanned, public speaker, and former Planned Parenthood Director, has this to say:
+Abby Johnson – author of the best-selling book unPlanned, subject of the major motion picture Unplanned, public speaker, and former Planned Parenthood Director, has this to say:

 Abby: I grew up in a pro-life Christian home, but I never once heard my preacher talk about abortion.

-Pastor: I preach about abortion every year during Respect Life month and the anniversary of Roe vs. Wade.
+Pastor: I preach about abortion every year during the anniversary of Roe vs. Wade.